 Active Communication

-The only way you can properly intervene in a crisis situation is to know what’s going on and how it’s affecting the person.
+The only way you can properly intervene in crisis situations is to know what’s going on and how it’s affecting the person.
 So, active communication is a crucial component of figuring out the best course of action.

 Active communication involves more than just listening.
 It also requires participation in the conversation.
 Some ways to show that you’re actively listening can include: